ahadzada13/holbertonschool-shell/basics/README.md

-This repository contains shell projects for Holberton School. this is a test message for testinggg
+This repository contains shell projects for Holberton School. this is a test message for testinggg pleaseee be correct